overlookmotel/google-drive-uploader/README.md

 #### `auth`

 Authorization object (see example above).
-Required unless `getFinal` option is used.
+Required unless `uploadUrl` provided and `getFinal` option is used.

 #### `chunkSize`